 Back when water flowed

-Whiling time away I took up a key position on a shopping mall bench.
+Whiling my time away, I took up a key position on the shopping mall bench.
 My wife’s relentless search for bargains often gives me ample time to watch the world go by.

 As usual, I saw shoppers of all shapes and sizes in a seemingly endless parade.
 Some lugged bulging shopping bags, but many carried no sacks.
 Then it struck me.
 Nearly everyone was toting a drink container.
-Although some were coffee or soda cups the vast majority grasped tightly to bottled water.
+Although some were coffee or soda, the majority tightly grasped bottled water.

 I know most people will simply roll their eyes at such a realization.
 After all, everyone drinks bottled water.
 It’s as normal as checking one’s smartphone every couple of minutes.
 But for an old geezer like me … well, it’s something I never thought I’d see.

 As the steady stream of humanity dawdled by, my thoughts suddenly skipped back nearly 70 years to main street in Slater, Iowa.
 I was standing on my tiptoes attempting to slurp water arching out of the public drinking fountain.
 My tongue was extended to maximum length.
 Behind stood my buddies, Slick and Kooker, impatiently waiting their turn.